12 Important Texting and Driving Statistics

 You never know, the person on the other end of the text or email may also be driving.
 By replying to their message, you might be endangering both yourself and the recipient.

 We hope that these texting and driving statistics helped illustrate to you the perils of driving while distracted.
 Too many people lose their lives each year due to texting while driving.
-Though many drivers are well aware of the dangers of engaging in texting and driving, most continue to do so anyway.
+Though many drivers are aware of the dangers of engaging in texting and driving, most continue to do so anyway.